 How ESHPM is making a difference

-That’s why at ESHPM, through our Global Health Theme, we work to improve health systems, reduce inequalities, and support better health behaviours and outcomes.
-We do this through engaged teaching and research, in close collaboration with partners around the world.
+That’s why at ESHPM, through our cross-cutting Global Health Theme, we work to improve health systems, understand economic and behavioural determinants of health, and reduce inequalities.
+We do this through engaged teaching and research, always in close collaboration and in response to priorities of partners around the world.

 Our expertise

-We bring together deep knowledge in global health economics, behavioural economics, econometrics, health technology assessment, and governance.
-With these tools, we aim to help shape smarter policies and practical solutions that move us closer to fair and accessible healthcare for everyone—both in the Netherlands and across the globe.
+We bring together expertise in global health economics, behavioural economics, econometrics & policy evaluation, health technology assessment, and governance.
+With our expertise, we aim to help shape smarter policies and practical solutions that move us closer to fair and accessible healthcare for everyone—both in the Netherlands and across the globe.

 Our Global Health experts